maxim879/EnJoyTheVR1/README_EN.md

 ```

 #### EVR:SetNewHandR(GameObject)
-Replaces the right hand model.
-If no object is passed, disables the hand model.
+Replaces the right hand GameObject.
+If the object is not passed, it disables the hand model.
+(The standard hand model is disabled, the functions remain, if necessary, block the standard input, see BlockInput)

 **Example:**
 ```lua